 The recommended policies and practices are intended to provide a guide to alternatives to suspension and to assist school divisions in creating safe, supportive learning environments for all students.
 Recommended practices include implementing tiered systems of supports to meet the academic, social, and emotional needs of every student, engaging families and community agencies, and improving alternative education settings.
 The document outlines several approaches that school divisions may implement to reduce exclusionary practices.

 Local school boards should develop policies that outline when the use of suspension and expulsion is appropriate in a leveled system of discipline responses.
-No student should ever be suspended or expelled without appropriate instructional supports.
+Local school boards should always consider providing appropriate instructional supports when suspending or expelling a student.
 Local board policy should:

 Establish the parameters of exclusionary discipline,